datalove-app/datalove/README.md

 First make sure you have node.js installed... without that nothing works!
 You can either install it with your favorite package manager or with [the installer](http://nodejs.org/download) found on [nodejs.org](http://nodejs.org).

-This project relies on grunt-cli, and bower to do all the heavy lifting for you
+This project relies on grunt-cli, and bower to do all the heavy lifting for you (and famo.us if you haven't installed it yet)

 ```
-npm install -g grunt-cli bower
+npm install -g grunt-cli bower generator-famous
 ```

 ##Getting Started

 ```
+yo famous
 npm install && bower install
 ```